Short-term Rental Articles FAQs

 - If the zoning bylaw is passed, does that mean that untrammeled STRs will be allowed in every corner of the island?

 No. Only STRs that obey all the regulations set forth in Article 1 will be allowed.
-If Article 1 does not pass, Article 2 will be tabled and not voted upon.
+And if either Article 1 or Article 2 does not pass, neither Article will go into effect.

 - What are the differences between the Select Board-approved Warrant and the Finance Committee-approved Warrant?

 - What is the process for reverting to the Select-Board version of the Warrant and/or Articles?

 - If Article 2 does not pass, will the Town of Nantucket be liable for legal fees associated with legal challenges to the Town’s approval of certain STRs by neighbors of these STRs?

 - Explain “Hosted Stays” and “Cottage Colonies.”

 - Is there an estimate of the cost of enforcing the regulations in Article 1?

 - How will enforcement of the provisions of Article 1 be funded?